+44 (0)7447 955 399 | nicholas@nicholastoko.com

 Jungian Analysis is beneficial to all people regardless of their upbringing, nationality, culture, identity, and personal history.
 In fact, these factors play an important role in analysis.

-It is an essential feature of Jungian analysis that in working towards a healthy mind, the unconscious is given a central voice, for example, through the analysis of a person's dreams, fantasies or imagination, personality type, and even drawing, painting, and sandplay.
+It is an essential feature of Jungian Analysis that in working towards a healthy mind, the unconscious is given a central voice, for example, through the analysis of a person's dreams, fantasies or imagination, personality type, and even drawing, painting, and sand play.

-We will work together on the problem that you are facing and within your personal and/or workplace context.
-My approach is to facilitate a meaningful, conscious, insightful and developmental relationship with yourself.
 We will also work creatively together with all aspects of your psychological and emotional patterns which aims to develop your awareness and bring change as you come to terms with your limits and potential.

 Analysis. a long-term process which is directed toward an investigation of the client's unconscious, its contents and processes, in order to alleviate an emotional condition felt to be no longer tolerable because of its interferences with conscious living.